mlin/should.ml/README.md

 The `prefixed` assertion checks that the function call raises an exception, and that the given string is a prefix of `Printexc.to_string` on the exception.
-This usually starts with the exception constructor name, e.g. "Failure(".
-For even greater precision there's the `satisfying` assertion, where `pred : exn -> bool`.
+This usually starts with the exception constructor name, e.g. `"Failure("`.
+For even greater precision, there's the `satisfying` assertion, where `pred : exn -> bool`.